 For the moment Liceulice is a foundation, 50% from selling is not enough to cover all costs.
 But slowly they are changing the financial strategy to become more independent from donors and grants.
 Customers are definitely very supportive in that process.

 Clients appreciate not only the good quality of the magazine, but also its concept.
-Every sold number means income for a person from disadvantage background.
+Every sold number means income for a person from a disadvantaged background.
 And a chance for him or her to come back to society.

 Liceulice has a double meaning in Serbian language.
 On the one hand it means „face of the street”, on the other „face to face”.

-Everybody can become a vendor, after short conversation and participation in one of the workshop.
-At the moment there are about 70-80 vendors working for Liceulice, but during last years they helped more than 300 people, giving them job, but also regular trainings, meetings or just the chance to come for a coffee and spend some time with another human being.
+Everybody can become a vendor, after a short conversation and participation in one of the workshops.
+At the moment there are about 70-80 vendors working for Liceulice, but during last year they helped more than 300 people, giving them jobs, but also regular training, meetings or just the chance to come for a coffee and spend some time with another human being.